dappros/ethora/README.md

 <img width="800" alt="Screenshot 2023-06-08 at 09 59 55" src="https://github.com/dappros/ethora/assets/328787/0b944697-c4be-49c7-b952-c8da0d3900e1">

 <br>**Q: How do I create an account and play with this builder?**
-<br>A: Sign up for a Free account here: https://www.dappros.com/pricing/, sign in & go into "Apps" section the menu.
+<br>A: Sign up for a Free account here: https://www.dappros.com/pricing/, sign in & go into "Apps" section of the menu.

 ---